nodeGame/nodegame-digitalocean/README.md

 1 - Remove NODEGAMEi\_WELCOME from home directory.
 1 - Run cleanup.sh script (possibly need to re-download).
 1 - Run img\_check.sh script (clear var files not cleared).
+1 - Remove any spurious file in /var/log/ as reported by the check script.
+1 - Take two snapshots!
+In case the vendor portal loses one.